"The Rainbow Comes ad Goes" by Anderson Cooper and Gloria Vanderbilt

 "Heads in Beds" by Jacob Tomsky

 I bought and read this book because I worked at a hotel for two years and I thought it'd be a fun read.
 I was right.
-It was a fun read, but towards the end started to drag.
+It was good, but towards the end started to drag.
 I wasn't satisfied with the ending, but the beginning, and majority of the middle is great.
-This book is filled with helpful tips to staying at hotels, and if like me you've ever worked for a hotel, you can definitely relate.
+This book is filled with helpful tips for staying at hotels, and if like me you've ever worked for a hotel, you can definitely relate.
 I recommend this book to my hotel friends, but I'm not sure too many others would understand or find it was fun as I did.

 "Half Broke Horses" by Jeanette Walls